Oloren-AI/oloren-ai.github.io/index.md

 intro_image_hide_on_mobile: true
 ---

-# Serif - A Jekyll Business Theme.
+# Oloren AI - Consulting in AI for Drug Discovery

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+Using our proprietary machine learning methods, we analyze compounds, peptides, and more for our clients.